-This webinar will explore the benefit of involving patient and family advisors in health care transformation.
-It will highlight a number of successful programs that have involved advisors in clinic changes.
-It will also explore strategies for preparing staff, leaders and clinicians to collaborate with advisors in quality improvement and changes to care processes.
-Finally, insights from staff liaisons who have worked closely with advisors will also be shared.
+This webinar explores the benefit of involving patient and family advisors in health care transformation.
+It highlights a number of successful programs that have involved advisors in clinic changes and explores strategies for preparing staff, leaders and clinicians to collaborate with advisors in quality improvement and changes to care processes.
+Finally, insights from staff liaisons who have worked closely with advisors are also shared.

 Beverley H. Johnson

 President & CEO - Institute for Patient- and Family-Centered Care

 Beverley H. Johnson is the President/CEO of the Institute for Patient- and Family-Centered Care in Bethesda, Maryland.
 She has provided technical assistance to over 250 hospitals, clinics, health systems, and federal, state, and provincial agencies on advancing the practice of patient- and family-centered care and partnering with patients and families.
 She was a faculty member of the Team Up for Health Project funded by the California Healthcare Foundation, and currently serves as faculty for the Colorado Residency Patient-Centered Medical Home Project.
 Bev has co-authored many books and other publications on patient- and family-centered practice.
 She serves on the Selection Committee for the American Hospital Association-McKesson Quest for Quality Prize and is a member of the Board of Directors for the Patient-Centered Primary Care Collaborative (PCPCC).

 Program and Resource Specialist - Institute for Patient- and Family-Centered Care